KarthikaDN/Blog-App/README.md

                        databases.
 • Operation: By using Flask, SQLAlchemy(Database) and JSON I have created a Blogging app, which performs create, read, update, delete (CRUD) operations.
-We have used HTML forms and the contents that has been filled in the form is inserted to database using POST method.
+I have used HTML forms and the contents that has been filled in the form is inserted to database using POST method.
 We can retrieve the contents from the database using GET method.
 The jsonify() method displays the